Troubleshooting problems with Akeeba Backup

 Ensure that the URL of your website matches what is entered in the site details in Watchful, including wether or not you are using HTTP or HTTPS.

 In order for Watchful to be able to control backups, the Akeeba Secret word (which can be found/modified in the must match in the Akeeba Backup Options and in the Watchful Site Details).
 Full details on this can be found elsewhere on the Knowledge Base.

-6. Ensure the Akeeba Secret Word only contains alphanumeric characters.
+6. Ensure the Akeeba Secret Word only contains alphanumeric characters and is complex.

 8. Make sure your site has enough disk space for your backups.

 One of the most common problems users experience when troubleshooting issues with Akeeba Backup is disk space.
 This is especially true for large web sites.

 So if you are having backup problems, be sure that your server or hosting account has enough available disk space to complete your backup.
 We recommend that you have at least twice as much free space as required for your backup.